kaelef/PowerShell-ESP-Backtrace-Decoder/README.md

 The ELF file is the compiled binary file.
 On systems running PlatformIO, it's usually in `<project_dir>\.pio\build\esp32\firmware.elf`

 The backtrace file is any file that contains your backtrace output.
-The only section that matters is the actual backtrace line(s). e.g.:
+The only section that matters is the actual backtrace line(s).
+Any other text in the file will be ignored.  e.g.:
 ```
 Backtrace: 0x40152014:0x3ffaf1c0 0x40140bfd:0x3ffaf1e0 0x40141122:0x3ffaf200 0x40141c5b:0x3ffaf220 0x40141b3d:0x3ffaf240 0x40141d48:0x3ffaf260 0x4013c75c:0x3ffaf280 0x4008d499:0x3ffaf2b0
 ```